 which are used by the Client in order to access and use its Account

-via API, or there is a serious threat or suspicion that such
+via the API, or there is a serious threat or suspicion that such

-authorization elements have become known to unauthorized third party
+authorisation elements have become known to unauthorised third party

 (f. e., there is a hack into the Client’s system), the Client must